Discovering...

 Morocco's 4G network covers most populated areas.
 Here is what to expect in each region.

 Essaouira, Chefchaouen, Ouarzazate, Merzouga, Ifrane, Dakhla.
 Solid 4G from Maroc Telecom and Orange.
-Inwi may drop to 3G in some areas.
+Inwi may drop to 3G in some spots.
 Speeds of 10-30 Mbps.
-Occasional gaps in medina alleys where thick walls block signal.
+Occasional gaps deep inside medina alleys where thick walls block signal.

 Imlil, Toubkal base camp, Ait Bougmez, Dades Gorge.
 Maroc Telecom has the best mountain coverage.
 Expect 3G in valleys and loss of signal on high passes.
 Villages along main roads usually have coverage.
 Bring downloaded offline maps.

 Erg Chebbi, Erg Chigaga, desert camps.
 Coverage exists in Merzouga town and near paved roads.
-Once you drive into the dunes, signal drops to nothing.
-Some luxury desert camps have satellite WiFi (slow, from 500 MAD/night camps).
+Once you drive into the dunes, signal drops entirely.
+Some luxury desert camps offer satellite WiFi (slow).
 Maroc Telecom reaches further into the desert than competitors.

 The autoroute (highway) network between major cities has consistent 4G coverage.
-National roads (N-routes) between cities generally maintain 3G/4G.
-Secondary mountain roads may have gaps.
-Train routes (ONCF) have coverage along most of the track, with occasional drops in tunnels.
+National roads between cities generally maintain 3G/4G.
+Train routes (ONCF) have coverage along most of the track, with occasional drops in tunnels near the Rif mountains.

 Good news: Morocco is one of the more internet-friendly countries in North Africa.
 Most services work without restriction.

 WhatsApp voice and video calls, FaceTime, Zoom, and Google Meet all work in Morocco without a VPN.
 The government lifted VoIP blocks in 2021.
 Call quality depends on your data speed.
-Use WiFi for video calls when possible to save data.
+Use WiFi for video calls to save mobile data.

 WhatsApp is Morocco's dominant messaging platform.
 Everyone uses it — hotels, tour guides, taxi drivers, restaurant owners.
 Telegram, Signal, iMessage, and Facebook Messenger all work normally.
 Download WhatsApp before your trip if you do not already have it.

 Use a VPN on public WiFi networks (cafes, hotels).
-Avoid online banking on shared networks.
+Avoid online banking on shared connections.
 Enable two-factor authentication on important accounts before travel.
-Moroccan networks are no less secure than most countries, but public WiFi carries the same global risks.
+Public WiFi in Morocco carries the same global risks as anywhere else.

 Download these over WiFi at home.
-They will save you data and headaches.
+They will save you data and headaches on the road.

 Download offline maps for Morocco.
 Maps.me is particularly good for medina navigation and hiking trails.